-A Last Will and Testament is a document which allows you to transfer property you hold in your name at the time of your death to the person you want to have it.
-A Will also typically names someone you select to be your Personal Representative (or “Executor”) to carry out your wishes and also names a Guardian if you have minor children.
+A Last Will and Testament is a document which allows you to transfer property you hold in your name at the time of your death to the person(s) you want to have it.
+A Will also typically names a person or persons you select to be your personal representative (or “Executor”) to carry out your wishes and also names a guardian if you have minor children.
 A Will only becomes effective upon your death and after it is admitted to probate.

 All adults should have a will.
 This is especially true if you are married, have children, or have any assets.
 In addition to distributing your assets to the persons you desire, a will allows you to specify the individual you would like to have custody of your minor children, and also specify your wishes for your final resting place and the handling of your remains.
 Having a valid will ensures that your property will be distributed without significant costs and your final wishes are honored.

 If you die without a will in Georgia, then state law will determine the individuals who will receive your property, and the Courts will decide the remaining issues.
 For example, the court will appoint a guardian for any minor children.
 Also, the court will appoint an administrator to distribute your property and allow the administrator to retain a fee for his or her work.

 Our estate planning package costs $1,000.
 That covers your initial consultation, the drafting of your documents (for you and a spouse) and the review and signing process.
 While other attorneys charge hundreds of dollars an hour to perform this service, we charge a fair, flat fee that covers everything.
 No hidden fees, no $15 for an email or $25 for a phone call.
 You pay what we agree to and that’s it.